mfamador/go-payments-api/README.md

 # Fault tolerance

 ### Mechanisms in place

-- All errors resulting from our interaction with the database are caught and logged in the web layer, using our structure logger.

 - Panics are recovered by Chi's standard Recoverer middleware.
 - Long requests will timeout according to a configurable settings (```—timeout``` command line flag)